Scalar field effective potentials in de Sitter spacetime: Standard effective potential

 where $a,b\in\{1,\dots,N\}$.
 The parametrisation above evidences the presence of two different modes with different effective masses.
 In particular, we find a single Higgs-like mode of mass $M^2+3\lambda\bar\Phi^T\bar\Phi$ and $(N-1)$ Goldstone-like modes with mass $M^2+\lambda\bar\Phi^T\bar\Phi$ \cite{Shore:1979as}.
 We now take the logarithm of eq.~(\ref{Eq:PartitionON_sEP}) and perform a Legendre transform.
 This yields the $O(N)$-invariant effective potential

 The regularisation and renormalisation techniques employed in the previous section easily generalise to the study of fields in non-trivial representations.
 As before, we begin by computing the functional determinants in eq.~(\ref{Eq:BareVsEP_sEP}).
-We use eq.~(\ref{Eq:F_final}) to compute the one-loop contribution for each mode, which in turn leads to two different de Sitter scaling weight, one for each of mode.
+We use eq.~(\ref{Eq:F_final}) to compute the one-loop contribution for each mode, which in turn leads to two different de Sitter mass parameters, one for each of mode.
 In four dimensions, these read

 As a result, we can write the effective potential as

 where the function $\mathcal{F}$ is given by eq.~(\ref{Eq:F_final}).